François X. Matthieu: Oregon pioneer

 Matthieu settled on French Prairie and owned a general merchandising business in Butteville, a small town which he founded located in rural Marion County.
 On April 12, 1844, he married Rosalie Aussant, and the couple would have 15 children.
 In 1846 Matthieu filed a provisional land claim on 640 acres nearby, later refiling as a Donation Land Claim in 1850.
-Butteville post office was established in 1850 with name of Champoeg, and with Matthieu as the first postmaster.
+Butteville post office was established in 1850 with the name of Champoeg, and with Matthieu as the first postmaster.

 During the California Gold Rush Matthieu attempted to make his fortune transporting provisions and mercantile goods to the mines.
 Matthieu unfortunately fell ill on the way and wound up losing all 14 mules and the goods they were packing during his sickness, thereby dealing him a heavy financial blow.
-He also schemed on making use of Native Americans as mineworkers, but scurvy and diarrhea lead to massive deaths among the first party accompanying him to California and the plan fell to nothing.
+He also schemed on making use of Native Americans as mineworkers, but scurvy and diarrhea led to massive deaths among the first party accompanying him to California and the plan fell to nothing.

 In 1873 Matthieu was elected the first president of the newly reorganized Oregon Pioneer Association.
 He would remain a stalwart member of that organization, attending virtually every one of the group's annual meetings up to the time of his death.
 He was also a Mason from 1855, helping to organize the first Masonic lodge in Oregon.